#Guide to Python Venvs.html

 2. Activation/Deactivation

->activating works by redefining ${PATH}, defining functions and such
+>activating works by redefining ${PATH}, defining functions and so on

 +----------+------------+-----------------------------------------+